-What will happen I take part and if my asthma review is done without the FeNO test?
+What will happen if my child takes part and their asthma review is done without the FeNO test?

-If you are allocated to the group of people who will not have the FeNO test:
+If your child is allocated to the group of people who will not have the FeNO test:

-- Your health care professional will do your asthma review as they normally do.
+- Their health care professional will do their asthma review as they normally do.
 At the moment, GP surgeries do not normally do a FeNO test as part of a routine asthma review.
-Your GP surgery may do your asthma review face-to-face or remotely (e.g. telephone or video consultation). - To help us understand how the FeNO test might influence the care patients receive for their asthma, we will still ask you to fill in our study questionnaires and provide peak flow readings.
-We will also still collect information from your medical notes for our study.
+Your GP surgery may do your asthma review face-to-face or remotely (e.g. telephone or video consultation). - To help us understand how the FeNO test might influence the care patients receive for their asthma, we will still ask your child to fill in our study questionnaires and provide peak flow readings.
+We will also still collect information from your child's medical notes for our study.

-What will happen if my asthma review is done with the FeNO test?
+What will happen if my child's asthma review is done with the FeNO test?

-If you are allocated to the group of people who will have the FeNO test:
+If your child is allocated to the group of people who will have the FeNO test:

-- You will be sent a short booklet about the FeNO test and how it can help manage your asthma. - You will have a FeNO test done.
-Your health care professional will use an online tool to help consider your FeNO result along with other information about your asthma. - This will help them plan with you how to manage your asthma going forwards. - Your health care professional may ask you to come back for more FeNO tests during the year that you are in the study. - The FeNO test will only be done during planned reviews of your asthma.
-It will not be done if you have an asthma attack or if you consult your GP surgery for reasons other than your asthma.
+- Your child will be sent a short booklet about the FeNO test and how it can help manage their asthma. - They will have a FeNO test done.
+Their health care professional will use an online tool to consider their FeNO result along with other information about their asthma. - This will help them plan with you how to manage your child's asthma going forwards. - Your health care professional may ask them to come back for more FeNO tests during the year that they are in the study. - The FeNO test will only be done during planned reviews of your child's asthma.
+It will not be done if your child has an asthma attack or if your child consults their GP surgery for reasons other than their asthma.